2003 All-Ireland Senior Football Championship final: Pre-match

-Brian White, who had previously refereed two All-Ireland finals, was announced as the match referee in early September.
-He had once previously refereed a game between Armagh and Tyrone – an Ulster Championship quarter-final replay in 2002.
+Brian White, who had previously refereed two All-Ireland SFC finals, was announced as the match referee in early September.
+He had once previously refereed a game between Armagh and Tyrone – an Ulster SFC quarter-final replay in 2002.

 The final was highly anticipated, particularly as Armagh and Tyrone are neighbouring counties.
 Police Service of Northern Ireland Deputy Chief Constable Paul Leighton estimated that 40,000 fans would travel from Northern Ireland to Dublin, despite each competing county only being allocated approximately 10,000 match tickets.
 Declan Martin, policy director for Dublin Chamber of Commerce, expected the revenue generated in the city as a result of the final to double because two sides from Ulster were involved.

 Road signs in the Pomeroy area were painted in Tyrone colours leading up to the match.
 This was condemned by the Roads Service, who said the signs would cost thousands of pounds to replace.
 In Strabane, a sculpture was covered in Tyrone kit.
 Ulster Unionist Party councillor for the town, Derek Hussey, responded by saying: "I know it is a unique sporting occasion, an all-British All-Ireland final, but the hysteria that has developed around the whole event is intimidatory to some people."

 John Boyle, a native of Armagh and owner of Boylesports, expressed an interest in placing a £250,000 bet with nine other businessmen, each of whom would contribute £25,000, on Armagh winning the championship.
 The winnings and the stake would have been given to the Armagh squad.
 GAA president Seán Kelly denounced the idea: "Playing is a voluntary activity and should have nothing to do with gambling.
 Such bets put too much pressure on the players and are somewhat obscene."
 The GAA was also critical of tickets for the final being sold in newspaper columns and on online auction sites.

 Match

 Martin McGuinness of Sinn Féin and Ian Pearson of the Northern Ireland Office were at the match, as were eight family members of victims of the Omagh bombing, who sat in the Hogan Stand as guests of the GAA.
-Donegal singer Mickey Joe Harte sang Ireland's national anthem, Amhrán na bhFiann, before the match.
-In the All-Ireland Minor Football Championship Final, held just before the senior game, Laois and Dublin drew, each side scoring 1–11 (14 points).
+Donegal musician Mickey Joe Harte sang Ireland's national anthem, "Amhrán na bhFiann", before the match.
+In the All-Ireland Minor Football Championship final, held just before the senior game, Laois and Dublin drew, each side scoring 1–11 (14 points).